sallu-786/Chainlit_Chatbot/README.md

   - Documents (PDF, DOCX, PPTX, TXT)
   - Spreadsheets (CSV, XLSX)
 - **Streaming Responses**: Real-time response generation using LiteLLM
-- **Context-Aware Analysis**: Different processing strategies for different file types
+- **Context-Aware Analysis**: Dedicated processing and LLM+Prompt selection based file types
 - **Interactive UI**: Built with Chainlit for seamless user interaction

-- **Dynamic Coontext-Aware Prompting**: Automatically gives best prompt/instructions to LLM based on type of file attached while keeping the token count short
+- **Context-Aware Prompting & Model Selection**: Automatically chooses the relevant prompt alongwith suitable LLM based on type of file attached.
   When a file is uploaded, the system follows these steps:

-  - The FileHandler determines the category of the file (Image/Code/Text document/spreadsheets/None)
+  - The FileHandler determines the category of the file (Image/Code/Text/Spreadsheets etc)
   - This category information is stored in the processed file's metadata
-  - When the GenerateResponse class receives this information, it activates the appropriate expert prompt
+  - When the GenerateResponse class receives this information, it activates the appropriate LLM from the available list along with expert prompt
-  - If no file attached(None category) default prompt is used
+  - If no file attached(None category) default prompt & LLM are used

 ![image](https://github.com/user-attachments/assets/d9ac8f69-66c9-4615-9255-10ae203ff1aa)